 OK – now we come to a ‘heavy’ bit.
 Theory!
 The history of homeopathy has plenty of people who dipped their oar into it.

-Whether you believe in homoeopathy or not, (let alone are interested in the history of homeopathy!) many of the health matters it raised (usually written about by Hahnemann himself, from around 1790 - no wonder he made enemies!) are now accepted or are beginning to reach into the conciousness of health providers:
+Whether you believe in homoeopathy or not, (let alone in the history of homeopathy!) many of the health matters it raised (usually written about by Hahnemann himself, starting from around 1790 – no wonder he made enemies!) are now accepted or beginning to reach into the consciousness of health providers:

 Disease process?
 As you get ill and start to produce more chronic symptoms or symptoms of a more serious nature, the disease moves inwards towards your ‘centre’.